 Deep brain stimulation works like a pacemaker, but it’s used in the brain instead of in the heart.
 This technique requires the surgical placement of a small conductor called an electrode in the brain.
 This conductor delivers electrical stimulation that blocks the nerve signals that cause tics.
 The procedure is typically offered to people older than age 20, but certain older teenagers may also be candidates, depending on the severity of their symptoms.

 This experimental procedure is only appropriate for people with severe tics that have a significant impact on their daily lives, and it is not recommended for children.
 Although the U.S. Food and Drug Administration has not approved deep brain stimulation for the management of Tourette disorder, several clinical studies have shown it can be used safely and effectively in adults with severe symptoms.

-	NYU Langone experts at the Center for Neuromodulation perform more than 100 deep brain stimulation procedures each year and are actively researching, through clinical trials, the potential of deep brain stimulation to treat people with Tourette disorder.
+Experts at the Center for Neuromodulation perform more than 100 deep brain stimulation procedures each year and are actively researching, through clinical trials, the potential of deep brain stimulation to treat people with Tourette disorder.
 Our neurologists, neurosurgeons, and psychiatrists perform a thorough evaluation to choose the best candidates for this procedure.

 Surgery to Implant the Deep Brain Stimulation Device

 This treatment first requires surgery to implant the electrical device into the brain.
 Using MRI or CT scans, a neurosurgeon determines the exact location within the brain for implanting the electrode, based on a person’s symptoms.